TangoChen/KinectV2MouseControl/README.md

   	Apr 10th, 2018: Added two-hand controls:
 	 * Move + grip pressing.
 	 * Move + lift clicking.

 	I personlly don't think these control functions are intuitive or good-looking gestures.
 But they kind of solve cursor jittering when doing a grip gesture, in a quick doable way.
 Still fine if you are okay with them for your scenarios.
   * ***v1.1***
   	Feb 21th, 2018: An update after 3 years since first created.
 On usages and the looking, the app doesn't seem very different.
 Features are nearly just the same, but with a big structure change on the code side using MVVM pattern.
     A small improvement on feature is, the cursor will keep following first tracked (lifting-forward) hand regardless of another hand lifting afterwards.
 Previously, it was set to only follow right hand when both hand are tracked.
 ---
 ### Features

-#### Control mode
+#### Control mode options
 * Disabled
 * Move only
 * Grip to press
 * Hover to click
-**[2-hand control: One hand for moving cursor, another for mouse button control.]**
+* *Move + grip pressing* \*
-* Move + grip pressing
+* *Move + lift clicking* \*

-* Move + lift clicking
+*\* P.s.
+2-hand control (One hand for moving cursor, another for mouse button control)*

 #### Adjustable parameters
 * Movement scale